Hamburg University of Technology

-The Hamburg University of Technology (in German Technische Universität Hamburg, abbreviated TUHH (HH as acronym of Hamburg state) or TU Hamburg) is a research university in Germany.
+The Hamburg University of Technology (in German Technische Universität Hamburg, abbreviated TUHH (HH as acronym of Hamburg state) or TU Hamburg) is a public research university in Germany.
 The university was founded in 1978 and in 1982/83 lecturing followed.
-Around 100 senior lecturers/professors and 1,475 members of staff (639 scientists, including externally funded researchers) work at the TUHH.
+Around 110 senior lecturers/professors and 1,410 members of staff (802 scientists, including externally funded researchers) work at the TUHH.

 It is located in Harburg, a district in the south of Hamburg.

+Academics

 Interdisciplinary Studies

 Instead of traditional faculties, the TUHH has separate administrations for teaching and for research: research is conducted in departments, teaching is divided into schools of study.
 Scientists from different subjects work together in the departments.
 Curricula are organized by academic speciality, depending on the course of study followed.

 In the year 2000, the TUHH defined the following strategic topics of research activities: